onetwopunch/forseti-security/_docs/_latest/develop/test/integration-testing/create-test.md

 # {{ page.title }}

-This page describes how to add end-to-end tests for your Forseti contributions.
+This page describes how to add integration tests for your Forseti contributions.

 ---
 ## **Overview**

-The tech stack used to run Forseti end-to-end tests consists of Kitchen, Kitchen Terraform, InSpec and Google Cloud Build.
+The tech stack used to run Forseti integration tests consists of Kitchen, Kitchen Terraform, InSpec and Google Cloud Build.

 [Kitchen](https://kitchen.ci/) provides a test harness to execute infrastructure